 Our recommendation: VRBO has homes for rent by the owner all over the world.
 Check out the list of amenities, read the reviews, and contact the owner to see about finding a local guide for your stay.

 Love to learn new things?
 Get a rail pass

 For people who love history and expanding their knowledge, the more places they can see, the better.
 But putting together a comprehensive list of places and sites can take months of planning.
 Let your method of travel be your guide by signing up for a rail pass.
 Bonus: Many offer student and senior discounts.
 All you have to plan is which stops you want to explore.
 For more, try one of these 10 amazing European vacations for under $400.

 Our recommendation: The Eurail Global Pass gives you access to 28 countries while riding first class for one flat fee.

 Just want some relaxation?
 Rent a beach house

 Some people go on vacation to be entertained and see the sights but others prefer to find a beautiful spot and spend the whole time enjoying doing nothing.
-With miles and miles of beachfront property, Florida is the perfect spot to shack up in a beach house for a week.
+With miles and miles of beachfront property, Florida is the perfect spot to shack up in a beach house—like one of these 50 best beach house rentals in the United States—for a week.
 Enjoy the sun, sand, and good food with zero distractions.
 Ahh!